 Selecting a Workflow Template for a Job

-When creating a new job, your default workflow will already be selected but you can choose a different workflow from the Recruiting Workflow Template drop-down, under Advanced Options.
+When creating a new job, the default workflow will be applied to the job automatically, but you can choose a different workflow from the Recruiting Workflow Template drop-down, under Advanced Options.

 Changing a Candidate's Workflow Stage

 Be sure to keep candidate Workflow statuses up to date in order to properly track candidates.
 All candidates come into JazzHR in the New status.
 From there, you can change their status.
 Here's how:

 - Click Candidates